SoftIron/sibench/README.md

-# Sibench
+# sibench

-This is the main repository for [Sibench].
-Sibench is a tool for benchmarking Ceph clusters and other storage systems.
+This is the main repository for [sibench]. `sibench` is a tool for benchmarking Ceph clusters and other storage systems.

 ## Development